Tanzyingsz/DDM-Dissertation/dev diary.md

 Overview of everyday progress.

+**7 JUNE**
+Stroytelling website questionnaire collection 3/10.
+Analysis the 10storytelling websites.
+Sketch the logo.
+Prepare for filling the proejct list.
+Begin to answer the question list sent by John 1/22.

+**6 JUNE**
+Went through 100+ websites, picked the storytelling ones, prepared questionnaires to test the target audience taste on modern storytelling websites.

 **5 JUNE**
 Relisten the feedback on 3June, take down more notes.
 Looked for 10 storytelling websites.